nspcc-dev/neofs-node/cmd/neofs-adm/docs/subnetwork-creation.md

 Create subnet request sent successfully.
 ID: 4223489767.
 ```

-**NOTE:** use `--notary` only in notary-enabled environmental.
+**NOTE:** use `--notary` only in a notary-enabled environment.
 You need to
-have sufficient notary deposit (not expired with enough GAS balance).
+have a sufficient notary deposit (not expired, with enough GAS balance).
 This
-is the only one command that requires alphabet signature and, therefore,
+is the only command that requires an alphabet signature and, therefore,
-the only one command that needs `--notary` flag.
+the only command that needs `--notary` flag.
 Your subnet ID will differ
 from the example.

-Default account in the wallet that was passed with `-w` flag is the owner
+The default account in the wallet that has been passed with `-w` flag is the owner
 of the just created subnetwork.

 You can check if your subnetwork was created successfully: